Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Theory

-\end{widetext} When the coherence factors of the Green's functions are taken into account, the sum $\sum_{\bm{k}}G^{(0)}_{\bm{k},\bar{\sigma}} \left(\omega\right)$ includes a Fermi surface average of the superconducting gap, from which both the Hebel-Slichter peak and the related peak in superconductors with accidental nodes arise \cite{Cavanagh2018}.
+\end{widetext} where $A_{\bm{k},\bar{\sigma}} \left(E\right)$ is the quasiparticle spectral density function.
+The last two terms in Eq. \ref{eq:noVC} arise from the coherence factors of the Green's functions and represent a Fermi surface average of the dispersion and superconducting gap, the later of which is the origin of the Hebel-Slichter peak and the related peak in superconductors with accidental nodes \cite{Cavanagh2018}.
+In a superconductor with an isotropic gap, the Hebel-Slichter peak may be more intuitively understood as originating from the coherence peak in the density of states \cite{Tinkham2004}, but this explanation is not sufficient to explain the presence of a similar peak for a gap with accidental nodes which is not present for anisotropic gaps with symmetry protected nodes.

-This argument hinges on the fact that the susceptibility, $\chi_{+-}\left(\bm{q},\omega\right)$, depends on the momentum $\bm{q}$ solely through the convolution of the two Green's function.
-In the presence of vertex corrections, the susceptibility can no longer be written in this way, due to the momentum dependence of the renormalized vertex.
-In order to investigate these effects, we turn to the random phase approximation (RPA), as the simplest treatment of vertex correction.
-Within the RPA, the susceptibility is given by a series of ladder diagrams \cite{Doniach1998}, which may be evaluated to give
+The simplified expression \ref{eq:noVC} is valid only when vertex corrections, in particular those due to spin-fluctuations, are absent.
+In this limit, the susceptibility, $\chi_{+-}\left(\bm{q},\omega\right)$, depends on the momentum $\bm{q}$ solely through the spectral density functions.
+In the presence of strong spin fluctuations, the susceptibility can no longer be written in this way, and must take account of the influence of the spin fluctuations.
+In order to investigate these effects, we turn to the random phase approximation, as the simplest treatment.
+As it is not our intention to discuss the influence of the spin fluctuations on the superconductivity itself, we refrain from the use of more computationally expensive self-consistent methods (such as the fluctuation-exchange, or FLEX, approximation).
+While treating spin fluctuations via the RPA alone is not sufficient to ensure thermodynamic consistency \cite{Vilk1997}, this approach is standard, and sufficient to describe the leading order effects of spin fluctuations on the NMR relaxation rate \cite{Yusuf2007,Yusuf2009,Bulut1992,Bulut1992a,Kobayashi1999}.